BabatImReal/fa-dae2-capstone-Tran-Quoc-Dat-Nguyen/docs/architecture/technology-decision.md

 **Status**: Approved

 **Context**:
 We need a tool to transform raw music data into analytics-ready models with proper testing, documentation, and version control.
+This directly addresses the "How do we process it?" question in our ELT approach.

 **Decision**:
 Use dbt (data build tool) for all data transformations in Snowflake.

-**Rationale**:
+**Rationale** (ELT Transformation Layer):
-- **SQL-First**: Leverages team's SQL knowledge
+- **SQL-First**: Leverages team's SQL knowledge for transformations
 - **Testing Framework**: Built-in data quality tests
 - **Documentation**: Auto-generated data lineage
-- **Version Control**: Git-based workflow
+- **Version Control**: Git-based workflow for transformation logic
 - **Snowflake Integration**: Native support and optimization
+- **ELT Pattern**: Perfect for transform-in-warehouse approach

 **Alternatives Considered**:
-- **Python ETL**: More complex, harder to maintain
+- **Python ETL**: More complex, harder to maintain, doesn't leverage warehouse
 - **Stored Procedures**: Vendor-specific, limited version control
 - **Airflow Tasks**: Mixing orchestration with transformation